Victorian 40'2" Louvre Van Collection

 Vans 136 - 660 were built to a slightly different design and featured steel floors.
 These were introduced as VLX.

-Introduced with wagon red roofs from new these were repainted to silver in the late 1960's
+As introduced these wagons had red roofs from new, however these were repainted silver in the late 1960's

 During the 1979 reclassification, these wagons were recoded VLCX.

 In 1994 some wagons were transferred to the newly formed National Rail Corporation and were recoded to RLCX before being returned to V/Line and renumbered to their old numbers.

 And during 1994 some 20 random numbered VLCX vans were recoded to VLVX for use in Freight Centre Traffic.

 These wagons have appeared in VR Wagon Red as originally produced with no logo, then a small, med, and large VR logo.

 Later they received the V/Line logo carrying this through to the 80's & 90's until some were painted Freight Australia Green, then later Pacific National Blue.